-6 Assessment of the social, environmental and economic effects of the House Extensions SPD
+6 Assessment of the social, environmental and economic effects of the draft Design of New Residential Development SPD

-Significant sustainability effects of the SPD
+Significant sustainability effects of the draft SPD

-- 6. I The Scoping Report, which incorporated the formal SEA screening statement, established that the intended SPD was unlikely to have a significant environmental effect.
+- 6.1 The Scoping Report, which incorporated the formal SEA screening statement, established that the intended SPD was unlikely to have a sianificant environmental effect.
 Additionally, the screening statement established that the intended scope of the SPD will be to provide additional practical guidance to policies within the adopted UDP.
-Within the context of this, an assessment of the likely social. environmental and economic effects can be made to accompany the House Extensions SPD, this is set out in Appendix D. - 6.2 The assessment tests the likely effects that the SPD will have on the social, environmental and economic objectives, indicators and targets set out within the Sustainability Appraisal Framework (SAF).
-These objectives, indicators and targets have been derived from the Community Strategy, the sub-regionally agreed Merseyside objectives and the regional sustainability framework -'Action for Sustainability'.
-This will ensure that the SPD is tested against sub-regional and regional priorities.
+Within the context of this, an assessment of the likely environmental social. economic effects can be made to accompany the draft Design of New Residential Development SPD, this is set out in Appendix D. - The assessment tests the likely effects that the proposed SPD will have on the social, environmental economic objectives, and indicators and targets set out within the Sustainability Appraisal (SAF).
+Framework objectives, indicators and targets have been derived from the Community Strategy, the subregionally agreed Merseyside objectives and the regional sustainability framework - 'Action for Sustainability'.
+This will ensure that the SPD is tested against local, sub-regional and regional priorities.
 The SAF was established in the Scoping Report and is contained in Appendix A.

-Consideration of sustainability issues in developing the SPD
+Consideration of sustainability issues in developing the draft SPD

-6.3 The pre-production stage enabled the identification of the social, environmental and economic issues relevant to Halton and to the purpose of the SPD, this was mostly through the collection and analysis of baseline information.
-This process influenced the preliminary purpose of the SPD (which has now been slightly amended during the drafting of the SPD) and the preferred option to achieve its delivery.
+6.3 The pre-production enabled the identification of the social. environmental relevant economic issues Halton and to the intended purpose of the SPD, this was mostly through the collection and analysis of baseline information. influenced This process the preliminary purpose of the SPD and the preferred option to achieve its delivery.
 Additionally, the approach taken in relation to the SA, was also identified.
 These issues were 'tested' and consulted upon through the Scoping Report consultation.
-The outcome of this consultation led to the production of the SPD which has continued to take into account the relevant social, environmental and economic problems that can be addressed through the purpose of the SPD.
+The outcome of this consultation led to the production of the draft SPD which has continued to take into account the relevant social. environmental and economic problems that can be addressed through the purpose of the SPD.